District Overview Home

 Highlights

-• HCS offers high-quality early childhood education to 3- and 4-year-old children.
+- HCS offers high-quality early childhood education to 3- and 4-year-old children.
 Qualifying children may attend free based on income or disability, and all children can attend via affordable monthly tuition.
-Our nine preschool classrooms are Kentucky All Star 5-Star Rated.
+All of our preschool classrooms are Kentucky All Star 5-Star Rated.